nunolopes/anql/README.md

 The SWI Prolog source code of our prototype.
 This package has the following structure:

-* aRDF/ aRDF.pl - the generic framework
+* aRDF.pl - the generic framework
 * aRDFS_rules.rl - the RDF Schema rules (only one currently) to describe how to propagate the annotated values
 * tRDF.pl - the temporal RDF specification
-* fuzzyRDF.pl - the fuzzy RDF specificationtests - the test files
+* fuzzyRDF.pl - the fuzzy RDF specification
+* tests - the test files

 ## Running the examples